The best of what to eat in Amsterdam

 Cheese-making in the Netherlands is high art and deeply embedded in the culture of the Dutch.
 There are cheese markets all over the Netherlands and traditional cheese markets are held regularly in Alkmaar, Gouda, Edam and Woerden.

 It also wouldn’t be a complete guide to food in Amsterdam unless I mentioned the beer.
 Dutch beer is excellent and there is a huge variety of beers locally brewed to choose from

-We went to a local brewery rightly famous for their brews and the brewey itself is located right next to the only windmill that remains in Amsterdam.
+We went to a local brewery rightly famous for their brews and the brewery itself is located right next to the only windmill that remains in Amsterdam.
 Brouwerijhetij has been brewing its artisanal beers in Amsterdam since 1985.
-They have a fantastic range of beers from ones regularly on the menu to those specialty beers created for events and happening throughout the Netherlands.
+They have a fantastic range of beers from ones regularly on the menu to those speciality beers created for events and happenings throughout the Netherlands.

 If you want to read some great tips for Amsterdam have a read of Lizzy’s Guide to Amsterdam: from tulips to coffee shops.

-Amsterdam is one of the safest cities in the world for solo travelers and as my fellow travel writer Kelly knows there a a lot of amazing things to do as a solo traveler in this beautiful city.
+Amsterdam is one of the safest cities in the world for solo travellers and as my fellow travel writer, Kelly knows there a lot of amazing things to do as a solo traveller in this beautiful city.